Narcio-Silvestre/linguagem-C/README.md

 This is an exercise about `data structures`

 ### If you want to see the documentation
-  - download folder doxygen
+  - Download folder doxygen
-  - Step open index.html
+  - Open index.html

 ### If you want to see the code
-  - Step download open stacks.c
+  - Download open stacks.c